Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Neutral particles from distant sources

 Firstly, Pierre Auger is located in the Southern hemisphere and sees different BL Lacs to other experiments and due to incompleteness of the astronomical catalogs, fewer potential UHECR emitters are known in the South.

-Secondly the angular resolution of the Pierre Auger array is also inferior to that of the Hi-Res array which means that the sensitivity to such correlations can only be achieved with much more data.
+Secondly, the angular resolution of the Pierre Auger array is also inferior to that of the HiRes stereoscopic telescope which means that the sensitivity to such correlations can only be achieved with much more data.

 Finally, as has been pointed out in \cite{GTTT:HiRes} and \cite{HiRes:BL} and further discussed in \cite{TT:neutral}, the correlation observed by HiRes implies neutral cosmic particles traveling for cosmological distances, a fact which requires unconventional physics.
-Most probably the primary particles of the resulting air showers are neither protons, nor nuclei.
+Most probably the primary particles of the resulting air showers are neither protons nor nuclei.
 However, the energy determination of the PA surface detector is extremely sensitive to the type of the primary cosmic particle because of very strong sensitivity of water tanks to muons in the air shower.
-For instance, energies of gamma rays are always underestimated by a factor of a few (see e.g.\ \cite{Billoir,Nuhuil}).
+For instance, energies of gamma rays are always underestimated by a factor of a few (see e.g.\ \cite{Billoir, Nuhuil}).
 Due to the steeply falling spectrum of UHECRs, this may dilute the observed signal.
 It would therefore be interesting if the Pierre Auger collaboration were able search for the correlation using their Fluorescence detectors rather than the water tanks.

+An independent test of the cosmic ray -- BL Lac correlation is underway \cite{Igor-TA} with the Telescope Array experiment located in the Northern hemisphere and equipped with the array of scintillator detectors and fluorescent telescopes capable of stereo imaging.

 Having discussed the evidence for the correlation between the arrival direction of ultra high energy cosmic rays and BL Lac objects, we will move on to look at the use of axions to explain how neutral particles could traverse the Universe without complete attenuation.